khuzaima175/AI-Learning-Companion/README.md

 ---

-## 🤝 Contributing & Future Roadmap
+## 🤝 Contributing and  Future Roadmap
 Contributions are welcome.
 Our next major objectives include turning the frontend into a **Progressive Web App (PWA)** for native offline support and expanding analytics to provide deeper insights into learning retention curves.

 ---